 The Black Optic Package includes stygian exterior accents and 19-inch Titanium Rotor-design wheels.

 The Driver Assistance Package is essentially a limited version of the Innovation package aimed exclusively as safety tech, and as such adds just Audio pre sense plus and adaptive cruise control with Stop & Go.

 The final option is the Bang & Olufsen Advanced Sound System, which adds 15 speakers with a center channel and subwoofer, acoustic lens emerging tweets and speakers covers finished in an elegant aluminum.

 A luxury car wouldn't be complete without a myriad of active and passive safety features to keep its precious occupants safe, as is the case with the A7.
 The A7 employs an adaptive restraint system that is integrated into the Audi pre sense safety system, which intelligently manages airbag deployment and seatbelt tensioners simultaneously in the event of a near of actual accident.

 The optional Audi pre sense plus system can detect imminent collisions and autonomously apply full braking force to prevent or mitigate the severity of a crash.

 Other standard safety items include front, front knee, front side and full-length side curtain airbags in addition to traction and stability control systems and electronic brakeforce distribution.

-The A7's main rival is of course the original "four-door-sedan," the Mercedes-Benz CLS-Class, though other competitors include the sleek Jaguar XK as well as the controversially-styled Porsche Panamera.
+The A7's main rivals are the Mercedes-Benz CLS-Class and BMW 6-Series Gran Coupe, though other competitors include the sleek Jaguar XK as well as the controversially-styled Porsche Panamera.